CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 What's it all mean?

-`docker run` loads an image in Docker.
+`docker run` tells docker to create an instance of an image, creating a container.

 `-it` is an *option*, which tells Docker to allow us to interact with the container that is created.